 Sites and Stories Explored

-In 2019, as a part of our Sites and Stories Explored Through Community Engaged Art and Scholarship project, PPS will unveil five original artistic works that explore hidden and layered narratives of several endangered historic sites in Providence.
+In 2019, as a part of our Sites and Stories Explored Through Community Engaged Art and Scholarship project, PPS unveiled five original artistic works that explore hidden and layered narratives of several endangered historic sites in Providence.
 We selected five artists and artist teams to create new works related to four sites that are featured on our 2018 Most Endangered Properties list.
-Each artist will begin their process this year through discussion with a local scholar and a walking tour that engages the community.
-The works will provoke conversations about the meaning of place, what happens when a site tells more than one story, and what kind of reparative work can ensue when a site erases some of its narratives in favor of others.
+Each artist began their process through discussion with a local scholar and with a walking tour that engaged the community.
+The works provoked conversations about the meaning of place, what happens when a site tells more than one story, and what kind of reparative work can ensue when a site erases some of its narratives in favor of others.

 Walking tours with artists and scholars were held in the Fall of 2018.
 Click here for tour images and content!

 Sites and Stories Explored Images, Films, and Performances

 “New Lives of Some of Rhode Island’s Former Synagogues,” a film by David Wells

 Unveiling Ceremony for Parcel 1A mural by Deborah Spears Moorehead